saucelabs/sauce-docs/docs/api-testing/use-cases/set-variable.md

 ## Mode: Data

-Using this mode, the variable will be evaluated (like the [Expression](/api-testing/composer/expressions/) field), therefore the variable type can be everything.
+Using this mode, the variable will be evaluated (as an [Expression](/api-testing/composer/expressions/) field), therefore the variable type can be any type.
 The variable type will depend on the object being evaluated.
 In the Data field, you need to enter a single line expression that returns a value.

 For example, you can create a new array in this way: